 Come and stay a while.

 Experience historic elegance in this circa 1867 French Second Empire Vermont Bed & Breakfast on the village green in Fair Haven, Vermont.
-You are invited to come enjoy and unwind in the opulence of a 19th century marble mansion and marvel at twelve foot high ceilings decorated with intricate Georgian style plaster crown moldings & ceiling medallions, and the twin marble fireplaces in the double-parlor with gleaming herringbone pattern wood floors and crystal chandeliers.
+You are invited to come unwind in the opulence of a 19th century marble mansion and marvel at twelve foot high ceilings decorated with intricate Georgian style plaster crown moldings & ceiling medallions, and the twin marble fireplaces in the double-parlor with gleaming herringbone pattern wood floors and crystal chandeliers.

 We are offering a unique experience by taking in the history of the mansion.
 Built in 1867 in the French Second Empire style with mansard roof by relatives of Revolutionary War hero Ethan Allen, the Allen family was one of Vermont‘s first marble investors.
 At the time, marble was readily available and inexpensive to harvest so Ira Allen built a grand home made of Vermont marble.
 The intricacies in mansion make it unique in character and grandeur.
 From hand carved marble mantles around seven fireplaces to the plaster crown moldings, step back in time when cost was measured by the finished product and not by the hours to complete the job.

 Please visit the rest of our site to learn more about getting a break from the hectic world in our Vermont B&B. Click on “Reservation Request” and we’ll be more than happy to help you find a date to experience the glamour of the 1800′s.